andela-womokoro/ReadersClub/readme.md

 - the club has members
 - members belong to one of two categories; staff or students
-- members are place in two lists; one for staff, and the other for students
+- members are placed in two lists; one for staff, and the other for students
 - the club keeps books
 - books can be borrowed to members who request for them
 - books are borrowed to members on a first-in-first-out (FIFO) basis, i.e. based on the time each member joins the club